 The demands of the Anxious partner can become so great that the Secure partner burns out in an attempt to meet these emotional needs.
 Some theorists believe that a healthy, loving adult relationship can heal the wounds of the past.1 The strength of the securely attached partner becomes the bedrock on which the anxious partner builds confidence and greater self-love.
 The secure partner can also encourage their less secure spouse to seek growth through psychotherapy.

-While a relationship between a Secure and Anxious partner can be loving and fulfilling, it may require more attention to the emotional needs and insecurities of the Anxious partner.
-An attachment-based Couples Therapy Intensive can be a big help to these couples.
+While a relationship between a Secure and Anxious partner can be loving and fulfilling, it may require more attention to the anxious partner’s emotional needs and insecurities.
+An attachment-based Couples Therapy Intensive can be very helpful to these couples.
 Suppose the Anxious-Preoccupied partner can describe the nature of their anxiety and accept reassurance from their Secure partner.
 In that case, they can move toward becoming more secure themselves.

 Conclusion: